 not view this publication as offering personalized legal, tax,

 accounting or investment related advice.
 Readers are urged

 to consult an investment professional before making any decisions

 Any statements contained in this publication are subject to change

 in accordance with changes in circumstances and market conditions.

-All forecasts and recommendations are based on the currently
+All forecasts and recommendations are based on the currently held

-authors and publishers of this publication have taken every precaution
+and publishers of this publication have taken every precaution

 to provide the most accurate information possible.
 The information